NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm-R/create-canopy-height-model-in-R.md

 ****

-**Set Working Directory:** This lesson assumes that you have set your working directory to the location of the downloaded and unzipped data subsets.
+**Set Working Directory:** This lesson will walk you through setting the working directory before downloading the datasets from neonUtilities.

 <a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
 of setting the working directory in R can be found here.</a>